indeox/infiniscroll/README.md

 ### The slice

 The key problem to solve is that the browser can't keep every list in the DOM as it causes performance issues.
-However, ideally the user should not be aware that anything less than allthe available content is in the list.
+However, ideally the user should not be aware that anything less than all the available content is in the list.

 To keep the DOM tree small while keeping the list size perceptible, we will only render a **slice** of the whole list, and position so that it's on screen.
 A container around the slice will be sized to give the illusion that the full list is rendered.